Premature deaths report puts focus on falls

 It should be noted that once a person goes into this time of care it must be difficult to maintain a positive outlook as the only way out is probably not one that is looked forward to.

-Services like CareCallingNow with our daily automated wellness check-in by phone ensures the vulnerable elderly are found quickly usually within one day of a crisis.
+Services like CareCallingNow with daily automated safety and wellness check-in by phone ensures the vulnerable elderly are found quickly usually within one day of a crisis.
 Reducing the likelihood of death or hospitalisation.

-At a cost of just over $1 per day, it is a simple method for Peace Of Mind”
+At a cost of just under $1 per day, it is a simple method for Peace Of Mind”

 A coordinated strategy should also address staffing issues in residential care – specifically the greater active involvement of allied health professionals in delivering programs for residents, he said.